top of page

 The corona becomes visible to the naked eye only during a total solar eclipse.
 It is in those fleeting minutes of darkness that we gain access to a region otherwise hidden, where physical conditions defy simple explanation and continue to challenge our understanding of stellar atmospheres.

-Our group is one of the few in the world to consistently exploit the full diagnostic potential of multi-wavelength eclipse imaging, complementing satellite observations with high-spatial-resolution data obtained from the ground.
+Our team is one of the very few worldwide who has capitalized on the diagnostic potential of multi-wavelength observations of coronal emission lines, leading to a number of discoveries, as demonstrated by our publications.
 Each eclipse brings new discoveries that contribute to answering key questions in solar physics:

 Why is the corona so hot?